weifeng1994/subtitles_burner/README.md

 # About this project
 - This project is a project for me to practice deployment of a code to burn subtitles using Python (FastAPI)
-- This project is also for me to learn how to use Streamlit for the first time.
-Therefore the UI is quite basic, but as I get better in Streamlit, the UI will be improved in the later versions
+- This project is also for me to revise how to use ReactJS.

 # Pre-requisites
 You will need to install Docker and Docker Compose